Bad weather again keeps new U.S. rocket on the ground

 A second launch attempt slated for Friday was called off because of poor weather.

-Antares carries a dummy Cygnus cargo capsule that is expected to be put into orbit about 160 miles above Earth.
-The space station, a $100 billion project of 15 nations, flies at an altitude of about 250 miles.
+Antares carries a dummy Cygnus cargo capsule that is expected to be put into orbit about 160 miles (258 km) above Earth.
+The space station, a $100 billion project of 15 nations, flies at an altitude of about 250 miles (400 km).
 Reaching the station will be the goal of Orbital Sciences' second and final test flight later this year.

 In addition to the cargo resupply contracts, NASA contributed about $684 million to Orbital Sciences and SpaceX to develop and test their spacecraft.